What Is Executive Dysfunction? Sign and Symptoms of EFD

 - Action: monitoring and regulating physical activity

-Russell Barkley, Ph.D., who has been at the forefront of exploring the relationship between ADHD and EFD, says, “It is not that the individual does not know what to do.
+Russell Barkley, Ph.D., who has been at the forefront of exploring the relationship between executive dysfunction and ADHD, says, “It is not that the individual does not know what to do.
 It is that somehow it does not get done.”

-EFD could be the result of differences in the prefrontal cortex.
-A study found that people with disorders, diseases, or injuries that damage that area of the brain are more prone to difficulties with executive functioning. (http://bmb.oxfordjournals.org/content/65/1/49.full).
+Executive dysfunctions can be the result of heredity, especially in ADHD but they can also result from damage to the prefrontal cortex, in vitro exposure to substance use, trauma or severe neglect.
+A study found that people with disorders, diseases, or injuries that damage that area of the brain are more prone to difficulties with executive functioning1.

-- Conners 3: a rating scale that evaluates ADHD and EFD using parent, self, and teacher reports
+- Conners 3: a rating scale that evaluates ADHD and EF using parent, self, and teacher reports

-- Barkley Deficits in Executive Functioning Scale (BDEFS) for Adults: assesses EFD using self and other reports
+- Barkley Deficits in Executive Functioning Scale (BDEFS) for Adults: assesses EF using self and other reports

 - Comprehensive Executive Function Inventory (CEFI): compares a person to a norm group using parent, teacher, and self-report assessments

-EFD is often diagnosed during the transitions to 6th or 9th grade, when school structures and schedules change dramatically, and academic expectations increase.
-Parents and teachers often don’t get why kids can’t work independently on an assignment, and assume they’ll “pick up” the necessary skills.
-It’s important to start helping kids with ADHD/EFD early, and to acknowledge the problems those disorders cause so that kids don’t feel stupid or lazy.
+Executive functions are typically taxed during the transitions to 6th and 9th grade, when school structures and schedules change dramatically, and academic expectations increase.
+Parents and teachers often don’t understand why kids can’t work independently on an assignment, and assume they’ll “pick up” the necessary skills.
+It’s important to start helping kids with executive dysfunctions early, and to acknowledge the associated problems so that kids don’t feel stupid or lazy.

-Experts recommend a range of strategies to help strengthen the areas of weakness that EFD creates.
+Experts recommend a range of strategies to help strengthen the areas of weakness associated with executive dysfunction.
 The first method uses occupational or speech therapists, psychologists, or reading tutors to learn how to work around problem areas.
-Cognitive behavioral therapy, used in combination with medication to treat any coexisting conditions like ADHD, is very effective at treating executive functioning deficits including problems with inhibition, emotion regulation, time management, and planning in adults.
-CBT is less effective with children.
+Cognitive behavioral therapy, used in combination with medication to treat any coexisting conditions like ADHD, is very effective at treating executive functioning deficits including problems with inhibition, emotion regulation, time management, and planning.

-Many experts recommend redesigning the environment to help people with EFD remember to stay on task.
-For examples, adults may compensate for working memory deficits by making information external – using cards, signs, symbols, sticky notes, lists, journals, and apps.
+Many experts recommend redesigning the environment to help people with executive dysfunctions to stay on task.
+For example, adults may compensate for working memory deficits by making information external – using cards, signs, symbols, sticky notes, lists, journals, and apps.
 Patients can likewise make time external by using clocks, timers, computers, counters, and other devices that track time intervals.
 Use external motivation, like points systems, being accountable to others at work and school, daily school report cards – anything that reinforces accomplishing goals.